KDE/documentation-develop-kde-org/content/docs/packaging/android/building_applications/index.md

 Now, you can copy the file `/home/user/CraftRoot/tmp/<app>.signed.apk` to your Android device or emulator (for example the Android Emulator from Android Studio IDE or Waydroid).
 You can install the app and run it.

-If you have Google Apps (GAPPS, Google Play) installed on your Andoid device, you might get a warning dialog "Google Play Protect
+If you have Google Apps (GAPPS, Google Play) installed on your Android device, you might get a warning dialog "Google Play Protect
 App scan recommended
 Play Protect hasn't seen this app before.".